Basilica of the Sacred Heart (Notre Dame): Organ

-On December 28, 2015, the Holtkamp organs played its last song, Silent Night, before its dismantling started the next morning.
+On 28 December 2015 the Holtkamp organs played its last song, Silent Night, before its dismantling started the next morning.
 The organ pipes were donated to the reconstruction of a local parish, Saint Pius X in Granger, Indiana.
 In October 2015, Fritts loaned the church a temporary organ once the Holtkamp was removed.
 Work commenced on reinforcing the choir loft's concrete and adding steel support structures to the foundation.
 During the installation of the new organ, the basilica choirs sang next to the interim organ in the west transept.

-The new organ, named for benefactors Wayne and Diana Murdy, was transported on a pair of tractor-trailers to the basilica on Sunday, July 31, 2016.
-By end of August 2016, the façade and case was completed, and Fritts Company began the process of tuning and voicing the pipes and connecting the organ's key action, stop actiwind worksorks and electrical wiring.
+The new organ, named after benefactors Wayne and Diana Murdy, was transported on a pair of tractor-trailers to the basilica on Sunday 31 July 2016.
+By end of August 2016, the façade and case was completed, and Fritts Company began the process of tuning and voicing the pipes and connecting the organ's key action, stop action, windworks and electrical wiring.
 The organ's first full performance test occurred during the annual Blue Mass honoring police, firefighters and emergency medical personnel on October 6, with the tuning of last rank of pipes in the following weeks.
 It was finished on schedule for Christmas 2016.
 The new four-manual 70-stop Murdy Family Organ was designed and built by Paul Fritts & Company Organ Builders as its Opus 37.
 It has 4 keyboards, 70 stops and 5,164 pipes and stands 40 feet high and weighs more than 20 tons.
 Before installation, workers had to reinforce the loft to support the larger instrument.
 Bishop Daniel Jenky returned to campus to dedicate the instrument on 20 January 2017 which featured a recital by university professor and organist Craig Cramer.